Skip to content

 Detailed description

 IV-loop diuretics are a central part of acute treatment of pulmonary edema and is recommended in guidelines (Class 1 recommendation) with a higher recommendation as compared to vasodilation, which was downgraded from Ia to IIb in the 2021 guidelines for heart failure.
 However, the effects of loop-diuretics alone or in combination with nitrates compared to nitrates alone is unknown and should be investigated in adequately powered prospective trials to optimize acute treatment of these patients.
 Trial objective The primary objective is to determine the superior strategy of urgent treatment (starting within 3 hours after hospital-admission) of pulmonary edema.
 Strategies are: 1.
 Diuretics (Furosemide), 2.
 Vasodilation (nitrates), 3.
 A combination of both furosemide and nitrates.
 Patient-outcome will be evaluated through the primary endpoint as described elsewhere.
 Hypothesis: Iv nitrates in combination with iv furosemide are superior compared to iv furosemide alone or iv nitrates alone during initial (first 6 hours) in-hospital treatment of pulmonary edema.
-Superior is defined as a significant benefit on the primary outcome.
+"Superior" is defined as a significant benefit on the primary outcome.
 Study design The study is an investigator-initiated, randomized, placebo-controlled, double-blinded, multicenter, interventional, clinical trial.
 Following successful completion of screening procedures, patients will be randomized in a 1:1:1 fashion to receive either of the 3 treatments-strategies.
 Since patients are in cardio-respiratory and mental stress, informed consent prior to the intervention will be impossible.
 Instead, a legal guardian will be contacted and asked for consent in addition to next of kind and patients regaining mental ability.

 Interventions